momochi000/pomodoro_arcade/README.md

 ## BACKLOG

+#### BUG: With multiple timers on screen in index action, they all goto the same show timer
+#### BUG: Create action doesn't properly send user back to index
 #### Make the buttons more mobile responsive
   + https://developers.google.com/mobile/articles/fast_buttons
   + use touchstart and touchend events.. pretty much follow the above article